Lake Highlands: Recreation and parks

 Nestled in the arms of White Rock Creek, Lake Highlands boasts a labyrinth of parks and recreational opportunities, with over 875 acres of parks, 26 miles of trails, disc golf, and several traditional baseball fields, soccer fields, and playgrounds.

 White Rock Lake is located on the south end of Lake Highlands.
 Recreational activities on the lake include kayaking, canoeing and standup paddleboarding, available by rental.
 The park surrounding the lake features a 9.33 mile trail for hiking, running and bicycling.
 The White Rock Lake Dog Park is also located on the north side of the lake on Mockingbird Lane.

 Government and infrastructure

-Lake Highlands is represented by Councilman Adam McGough on the Dallas City Council.
-At the State level, Senator Nathan Johnson and Senator Angela Paxton represent the area on the Texas Senate.
-Representative Ana-Maria Ramos and Representative John Turner serve on the Texas House of Representatives.
+Lake Highlands is represented by District 10 on the Dallas City Council; its current Councilmember is Kathy Stewart.
+In the Texas Senate, the area is represented by Senate District 16 (currently held by Democrat Nathan M. Johnson), while in the Texas House of Representatives, it is divided between House District 102 (Democrat Ana-Maria Ramos), and House District 108 (Republican Morgan Meyer).

 The United States Postal Service operates the Lake Highlands Post Office, Northlake Post Office, and Richland Post Office within the Lake Highlands area.